Countering Violent Extremism Locally (book project):

 My book project examines the CVE policymaking process in the United States to understand how the federal government, local communities and the public have responded to the concept of CVE.
 In the project, I first examine the US approach to CVE and how the federal government’s prioritization of a community-led strategy compares to other national responses to CVE and the challenges this approach has created for CVE practitioners.
 In examining these challenges, I explore why only some communities have responded to the federal government’s call for action to design and implement collaborative CVE programming and created what I term “CVE governance networks.”
 I argue that three factors –community stakeholder interest, capacity and facilitation—explain the variation in mobilization at the local level in the United States.
 However, I find that governance networks face numerous challenges during the policymaking process, which makes the actual implementation of CVE programming in the US unlikely.
-That said, I find that networks that utilize a centralized decision-making tend to be more successful in implementing collaborative programming.
+That said, I find that networks with leaders who act as a de-facto centralizing agent tend to be more successful in implementing collaborative programming.

 Part of my theoretical framework and empirical data can be found in my latest article: “Community Stakeholder Responses to Countering Violent Extremism Locally.”